MrGigSolutions/sensors/README.md

   These are probably due to version issues, or obsolete settings enabled by default.
 It would be good to examine these and address them.
 However, they don't interfere with execution of the backend.
+- Would be nice to make the graphs more dynamic, by allowing the user to specify the length of time to query.
+This is very possible in React / ApexCharts, but is a bit out of scope for this assignment.